jervis446/Restaurant-Finder/README.md

 ## Project statement

-Build a Restaurant Finder Web application using Zomato API
+A Restaurant Finder Web application using Zomato API

 ## Reference
 - Goto https://developers.zomato.com/api and signup for a Free API key.